GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 Buckler

 **Inventory**:
-2 Javelins, strapped to back
+2 Javelins, strapped to back.
-A longsword, in scabbard
+A warpick, fixed to belt.
-Pouch of $50 in Emerian coinage, tied to belt
+Pouch of $50 in Emerian coinage, tied to belt.
-An additional buckler, in personal chest
+An additional buckler, in personal chest.

 ---------------------